AllTheBacteria/AllTheBacteria/docs/contributing.rst

 Background information
 ----------------------

-Where does everything live?
+Where do all the files live?

 * Assemblies, metadata and all analysis files are hosted at the AllTheBacteria project on OSF: https://osf.io/xv7q9/. ie this is where we expect users of the data to go.
-* Reproducibility files (scripts, methods descriptions) are on the AllTheBacteria GitHub repository: https://github.com/AllTheBacteria/AllTheBacteria.
+* Files to reproduce the analyses (scripts, methods descriptions) are on the AllTheBacteria GitHub repository: https://github.com/AllTheBacteria/AllTheBacteria.
   This is where contributors should add their reproducibility files, and where anyone should look for methods as opposed to the actual data.
-  The exception is large files (eg containers), which go on OSF.
+  The exception is large files (eg containers or databases), which go on OSF.
 * Documentation for the end-user (ie how can I get and use the data?) is here on readthedocs.